ChristophSchmidl/network-security/README.md

 # Network Security

-This course (NWI-IBC022) is given at the Radboud University.
+This repository contains all assignments for the course "Network Security" (NWI-IBC022) given at the Radboud University.